Gabriella439/slides/nix-internals/slides.md

 * "Reproducible" means that you can always build the derivation from scratch
 * "Deterministic" means that the result is always bit-for-bit identical

-They are not perfectly reproducible/deterministic in practice, but good enough
+They are not perfectly reproducible/deterministic in practice, but better than most alternatives

 # Derivation files